Payment of wages "electronically" for owners of 5 professions within the "helpful labor"

-The Ministry of Human Resources and Emiratisation called on employers who employ domestic workers to register in the Wage Protection System to take advantage of the advantages it provides them and the innovative solutions that enable them to pay the wages of their workers in the easiest and most convenient way, explaining that it provides, in cooperation with the Central Bank of the UAE, to all employers the option to pay The wages of domestic helpers electronically through banks, exchange offices or financial institutions accredited and authorized to provide the service by the Central Bank.
+The Ministry of Human Resources and Emiratisation called on employers, who employ auxiliary workers, to register in the wage protection system to take advantage of the advantages it provides to them, and innovative solutions that enable them to pay the wages of their workers in the easiest way, explaining that it is provided in cooperation with the Emirates Central Bank to all employers.
+The option of paying domestic workers wages electronically through banks, exchange offices, or financial institutions accredited and authorized to provide the service by the Central Bank.

-He added, “Employers can now benefit from the advantages of paying the wages of their domestic workers in various professions electronically after registering in the system and contracting with the financial authorities authorized by the Central Bank to provide the service that will be applied to five professions out of 19 for domestic workers, as of From next April 1, based on Ministerial Resolution No. 675 of 2022 regarding the payment of wages for some domestic service workers’ professions through the Wage Protection System.
+He added that employers can now benefit from the advantages of paying the wages of their domestic workers in various professions electronically, after registering in the system and contracting with the financial authorities authorized by the Central Bank to provide the service, which will be applied to five professions out of 19 professions for domestic workers, as of the first of September.
+Next April, based on Ministerial Resolution No. 675 of 2022 regarding the payment of wages for some domestic service workers’ professions through the Wage Protection System.

+The aforementioned professions include: “private agricultural engineer”, “special delegate”, “home caregiver”, “private teacher” and “private trainer”.

-It is noteworthy that the 19 auxiliary labor occupations include the employee, the sailor, the guard, the shepherd, the groomer, the contractor, the falconer, the worker, the housekeeper, the cook, the nanny, the farmer, the gardener, the private driver, the private agricultural engineer, the special delegate, and the home care provider.
-Private tutor and private coach.
+It is noteworthy that the 19 auxiliary labor occupations include the employee, the sailor, the guard, the shepherd, the groomer, the interpreter, the falconer, the worker, the housekeeper, the cook, the nanny, the farmer, the gardener, the private driver, the private agricultural engineer, the special representative, and the home care provider.
+Private tutor, private coach.

 The UAE began applying the wage protection system to workers in private sector establishments in 2009, which had a significant positive impact on the stability of the contractual labor relationship between employers and workers in this sector.